Consequences (Dave Burrell album)

 Consequences is a live album released by jazz pianist Dave Burrell in duet with drummer Billy Martin of Medeski, Martin & Wood.
-It was recorded on October 10, 2005 at the University of Pennsylvania's Houston Hall in Philadelphia, Pennsylvania.
-It was released on June 13, 2006 by the label Amulet.
+It was recorded on October 10, 2005, at the University of Pennsylvania's Houston Hall in Philadelphia, Pennsylvania.
+It was released on June 13, 2006, by the Amulet Records.

 Burrell and Martin perform quite forcefully throughout the show, leading to a style that is "not mildly avant-garde; it is very avant-garde."